Osteopathic Medicine (D.O.)

 Shadowing an Osteopathic Physician

-The American Osteopathic Association (see their DO search feature!
-Great for shadowing a DO near your home)
+- The American Osteopathic Association (see their DO search feature to find a D.O. near your home)

 - Johns Hopkins Medicine – Find a Doctor (type in “D.O.”)